 The Tesla Model X manages to offer much of the range and performance of the more famous Model S, but with greater practicality.
 Able to be specified with between five and seven seats, the Model X backs up its SUV styling to a certain extent by only being available in all-wheel drive configuration.

 Currently the Model X is available with a choice of Long Range or Performance specifications.
-The Model X is eligible for the Category 1 PiCG, with up to £3,500 available off the purchase price.
-Buyers will also likely be able to claim the £500 EVHS home charge point grant.
+The Model X doesn’t qualify for OLEV’s Category 1 Plug-in Car Grant, which takes £3,000 off the cost of a new model, because it costs more than the £50,000 threshold.
+However, buyers will likely be able to claim the £500 EVHS home charge point grant.

 Official WLTP Range